janeon/Gig2Gether/README.md

 ## Todo

-- [ ] Demographic form - storing individual user backgrounds to database
+- [ ] Fix auth so that login doesn't expire at each reload

+- [ ] How to store different types of workers' data, across different apps and work types (what if someone used both Uber and Rover?)

 - [ ] Tailwind

-- [ ] How to store different types of workers' data, across different apps and work types (what if someone used both Uber and Rover?)
+- [X] Demographic form - storing individual user backgrounds to database

 - [ ] Consider how to adapt for ios interface

 ## Outstanding questions
 -- Whether to have separate interfaces/apps for web and mobile